 If you live in the city centre, you don't need a Council recycling bag, you can place your recycling out for collection in any clear, plastic bag.

-- You can buy a pack of 10 clear plastic bags (5 for glass and 5 for general recycling) at the Council’s Service Centre for $3.10
+If you prefer, you can buy a pack of 10 clear plastic bags (5 for glass and 5 for general recycling) for $3.10 at the Council’s Service Centre

-Note: We are currently reviewing the whole CBD recycling collection system.
+Note: We are currently reviewing the city centre's recycling collection system.
 This process will take some time.

-What recycling items can go in the bags?
+Recycling items that can go in the bags

 Clean paper, cardboard, plastics numbered 1, 2 & 5, tins and cans can all go into the bags.
-For more information on what is and isn't recyclable visit our What to do with my waste Search.
+For more information on what is and isn't recyclable see: What to do with your waste.

 - The new bags will be recycled back into LDPE pellets, as a ‘raw’ material as part of manufacturing of new products.